A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Methodology

-Elements falling below this threshold are set to zero, resulting in the sparse coefficient weight $\boldsymbol{w}$ as defined in Eq.~\eqref{1-5}.
-Furthermore, we work on the high-frequency enhancement branch.
+The final sparse weight $w_i$ is obtained by a ReLU-like truncation $w_i = \max(0, z_i - \tau)$.
+Note that this projection is piecewise linear and ensures end-to-end differentiability, as the gradient flows through the support set $\hat{m}$ via the threshold $\tau$, similar to the sub-gradient properties of the ReLU activation.

+Furthermore, to overcome the gradient breakage problem caused by traditional hard truncation, we introduce a differentiable soft mask $M(f)$ based on the Sigmoid function.
+This mask defines the frequency weights through a trainable cutoff parameter $f_{\text{cutoff}}$:

+where $k$ is a large scaling factor and $f \in [0, 1]$ represents the components from low to high frequency after normalization.
+In this case, the low-frequency components are very close to zero, but the process is still differentiable, thus achieving approximate low-frequency suppression.
 The trainable thresholds $f_{\text{cutoff}}$ and gain coefficients $g_{\text{amp}}$ are added to the transform, and the values are automatically updated as the network iterates.
 This process can be expressed as:

 where $\mathcal{F}$ and $f$ are the Fourier transform and frequency component, respectively.
+Fourier transform is used because it naturally decomposes the spectral signature and allows straightforward frequency separation.
 After inverse Fourier transform ${\mathcal{F}'}^{-1}$, we can get the enhanced high-frequency components $\boldsymbol{x^{spec}_{hf}}$.
-The output of the HFSET is obtained as:
+The output of the HFEST is obtained as:

 where $FC$ represents a linear layer.